Academic Policy and Procedures

 Refer to the complete Student Health Policy.
 The remarks below are only meant as general guidelines.

-Stony Brook University School of Medicine has established guidelines for the management of Human Immunodeficiency Virus (HIV) seropositivity, and Acquired Immunodeficiency Syndrome (AIDS) in students of the Stony Brook University School of Medicine.
+Stony Brook University School of Medicine has established guidelines for the management of Human Immunodeficiency Virus (HIV) seropositivity, and Acquired Immunodeficiency Syndrome (AIDS) in students of the School.
 An individual whose behavior significantly deviates from guidelines at the practice site, thereby placing patients, staff, or colleagues at risk of exposure to HIV infection, may be suspended from participation at the practice site pending the prompt review by the Dean of the School of Medicine.
 Students who wish to know their HIV antibody status may be tested, at the student's expense, at the locations listed in the Student Handbook.
 Testing will be done confidentially and reported only to the individual tested and to any agency required by state and local health codes.

-Student Health Insurance
+7.3 Student Health Insurance

 All full time students at Stony Brook are automatically billed for the University Health Insurance plan at the beginning of each semester.
-The cost of the plan is $1660 per year for medical students, who require a higher level of coverage for clinical practice.
+The cost of the plan is $2335 per year for medical students, who require a higher level of coverage for clinical practice.

-Waivers for this plan and fee are given only if the student has health insurance through: a job; a parent; a spouse; another related individual; Medicaid or "Healthy New York."
+Waivers for this plan and fee are given only if the student has health insurance through a job, a parent, a spouse, another related individual, Medicaid, or "Healthy New York."
 To file a waiver, students must go to the SOLAR system and follow the instructions under "Student Requirements" on the menu.
 In order for the waiver process to be complete, documentation of other insurance coverage must be provided to the Office of Student Affairs.

-The Office for Student Affairs registers all medical students with Stony Brook University for each term of enrollment.
+The Office of Student Affairs registers all medical students with Stony Brook University for each term of enrollment.
 Enrollment in courses outside those prescribed in the medical curriculum is permitted only when the student is participating in an approved combined degree program, or secures the approval of the Vice Dean for Undergraduate Medical Education.
-Registration is not complete and enrollment may not occur until the student has paid fees and complied with immunization and health insurance requirements.
+Registration is not complete and enrollment may not occur until the student has paid all fees and complied with all immunization and health insurance requirements.
 These are resolved in the SOLAR system by the student prior to the start of a new semester.
 Medical students who have not complied with the above will not be permitted to attend classes or clinical experiences.
 In addition, the Registrar may facilitate registration for clerkships and other clinical rotations.
-Inquiries regarding registration should be directed to the Office for Medical Education, Level 4, Room 150, (631) 444-8189 [Marilyn.London@stonybrookmedicine.edu].Academic Fees
+Inquiries regarding registration should be directed to the Office for Undergraduate Medical Education, Level 4, Room 150, (631) 444-8189 (email@example.com).

 Students are expected to pay the annual rate charged for the academic year regardless of the beginning and ending dates.
 School of Medicine fees, as approved by the Stony Brook University Board of Trustees, will be billed by the Stony Brook Office of the Bursar and payment will be due on the following schedule (approximate):

-First and Second Year Students:
+8.2.1 First and Second Year Students: